codyhsu/sql-powerbi-autosales-dataanalysis-dashboard/Part II Data Insight/README.md

 * 298 distincts order with 2747 items between 2018-01-04 and 2020-05-31
-* total sales are 976,022,177 Euros with an average of 355,305 Euros per order
+* Total sales are 976,022,177 Euros with an average of 355,305 Euros per order
 * There are 6 types of order status: shipped, on hold, in porcess, disputed, resolved and cancelled
 * 92.5% of the orders are successfully shipped, 2.18% are cancelled and 5.32% with other status